mranv/ocsf-rust-crawler/README.md

 # OCSF Rust Crawler

-This Rust application fetches JSON data from a specified URL ( The url is taken from the OCSF Schema Server docker image. ) and saves it to a file every second.
+This Rust application fetches JSON data from a specified URL ( The url is taken after running the OCSF Schema Server docker image. ) and saves it to a file every second.

 ## Usage